philippdrebes/MSCIDS_MPM02_Project/README.md

 # MSCIDS MPM02: Employee Turnover Prediction

-This is a group project for the module **Applied Machine Learning and Predictive Modelling**.
-Our team consists of three students studying Applied Information and Data Science.
+This is a group project for the module **Applied Machine Learning and Predictive Modelling**, as part of the Applied Information and Data Science masters program at the Lucerne University of Applied Sciences and Arts.

 ## Project Overview